i0verlord/notes-talking/README.md

 # day 4: adding functionality to add notes.
 # (problem): the header and the delete button are both mergered together and are triggering both mouse up and delete actions together.

+# day 5: added colors to card.
+# (problem fixed): card header and ard body having same color. dragging of the card.

+# app is functions properly now.